-Rule number four: if you're on a road with a shoulder with an oncoming vehicle in the other lane, and another oncoming vehicle appears in your lane, you're expected to drive on the shoulder while they pass.
-You can also pass cars on the right shoulder, but make sure to be quick about it as Mexican drivers use every inch of the road in order to keep moving -- it'll feel strange at first but start to make sense after a few hours.
+Rule #4: If you're on a road with a shoulder with an oncoming vehicle in the other lane, and another oncoming vehicle appears in your lane, you're expected to drive on the shoulder while they pass.
+You can also pass cars on the right shoulder, but make sure to be quick about it as Mexican drivers use every inch of the road in order to keep moving.

-Rule number five: don't drive drunk or drugged.
+Rule #5: Don't drive drunk or drugged.
 Ever.
-You don't want to make friends in a sweaty jail cell, or, y'know, accidentally kill someone or yourself, so driving while drunk or other the influence of other substances is simply not worth the risk -- take a taxi if you're intoxicated and need to get to a hotel, take a taxi and come back for your car the following day.
+You don't want to make friends in a sweaty jail cell, or, worse, accidentally kill someone or yourself, so driving while drunk or other the influence of other substances is simply not worth the risk -- take a taxi if you're intoxicated and need to get to a hotel, take a taxi and come back for your car the following day.

-Rule number six: do not offer to bribe a policeman if pulled over.
+Rule #6: Do not offer to bribe a policeman if pulled over.
 If you're pulled over and think you're being asked for a bribe, ask to be taken to the jefe (chief) -- if the officer just wants money from you, he will probably back off at that request.
 It's also worth mentioning that you should never be the person who suggests paying a bribe, as this could land you in a lot of trouble.
-If you do try to bribe a cop, keep in mind that many Mexican policeman are honest, don't take bribes, and you may get in hot water for doing something that is technically illegal in the country.
+If you do try to bribe a cop, keep in mind that many Mexican policemen are honest, don't take bribes, and you may get in hot water for doing something that is technically illegal in the country.

 Crossing the Border Into the U.S. From Mexico